All Things are Photographable

 Endorsed by his estate, All Things are Photographable is the first cinematic survey of that legacy.
 The film tells the story of an artist whose rise and fall was – like America’s in the late decades of the 20th century – larger-than-life, full of contradictions and totally unresolved.

-The project is supported by the National Endowment for the Arts and the documentary is scheduled for a 2018 release.
+The project is supported by the National Endowment for the Arts and premiered at the SXSW festival in 2018.